Pressure-Free Surface-Induced Flow by Geometric Rectification

-This decomposition makes explicit that the net throughput is the linear superposition of a pressure-driven contribution and an exchange-driven contribution.

-In this Letter, we focus on the pressure-free branch $\Delta P=0$, for which $Q=Q_{\mathrm{ex}}$ and transport arises solely from distributed wall exchange.
-To reveal the rectification mechanism in this branch, we rewrite the exchange-driven contribution $Q_{\mathrm{ex}}$ by exchanging the order of integration, obtaining the projection form
+This shows net throughput is the linear superposition of pressure-driven and surface-induced contributions.
+Setting $\Delta P=0$ leaves $Q=Q_{\mathrm{ex}}$, so transport arises solely from exchange.
+To reveal rectification, we swap the order of integration in $Q_{\mathrm{ex}}$ and obtain a projection form~\cite{SuppMat}: